StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/DELETE.md

 Deletes data rows from a table based on the specified conditions.
 The table can be a partitioned or non-partitioned table.

 For Duplicate Key, Aggregate Key, and Unique Key tables, you can delete data from specified partitions.
-However, the Primary Key table does not allow you to do so.
+However, Primary Key tables do not allow you to do so.
 From v2.3, Primary Key tables support complete `DELETE...WHERE` semantics, which allows you to delete data rows based on the primary key, any column, or the results of a subquery.
 From v3.0, StarRocks enriches the `DELETE...WHERE` semantics with multi-table joins and common table expressions (CTEs).
-If you need to join the Primary Key table with other tables in the database, you can reference these other tables in the USING clause or CTE.
+If you need to join Primary Key tables with other tables in the database, you can reference these other tables in the USING clause or CTE.

 ## Usage notes